Predicting with Confidence on Unseen Distributions: Abstract

 \section{Abstract}

-Recent work has shown that the performance of machine learning models can vary substantially when models are evaluated on data drawn from a distribution that is close to but different from the training distribution.
-As a result, predicting model performance on unseen distributions is an important challenge.
-Our work connects techniques from domain adaptation and predictive uncertainty literature, and allows us to predict model accuracy on challenging unseen distributions without access to labeled data.
-In the context of distribution shift, distributional distances are often used to adapt models and improve their performance on new domains, however accuracy estimation, or other forms of predictive uncertainty, are not often explored in these investigations.
-Through investigating a wide range of established distributional distances, such as Frechet distance or Maximum Mean Discrepancy, we determine that they fail to induce reliable estimates of performance under distribution shift.
-On the other hand, we find that the difference of confidences ($DoC$) of a classifier's predictions successfully estimates the classifier's performance change over a variety of shifts.
-We specifically investigate the distinction between synthetic and natural distribution shifts and observe that despite its simplicity $DoC$ consistently outperforms other quantifications of distributional difference. $DoC$ reduces predictive error by almost half ($46\%$) on several realistic and challenging distribution shifts, e.g., on the ImageNet-Vid-Robust and ImageNet-Rendition datasets.
+Recent work has shown that the accuracy of machine learning models can vary substantially when evaluated on a distribution that even slightly differs from that of the training data.
+As a result, predicting model performance on previously unseen distributions without access to labeled data is an important challenge with implications for increasing the reliability of machine learning models.
+In the context of distribution shift, distance measures are often used to adapt models and improve their performance on new domains, however accuracy estimation is seldom explored in these investigations.
+Our investigation determines that common distributional distances such as Frechet distance or Maximum Mean Discrepancy, fail to induce reliable estimates of performance under distribution shift.
+On the other hand, we find that our proposed difference of confidences ($DoC$) approach yields successful estimates of a classifier's performance over a variety of shifts and model architectures.
+Despite its simplicity, we observe that $DoC$ outperforms other methods across synthetic, natural, and adversarial distribution shifts, reducing error by ($>46\%$) on several realistic and challenging datasets such as ImageNet-Vid-Robust and ImageNet-Rendition.